No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 War of 1812

-Now, the British turned northward to Baltimore.
-Only Fort McHenry, guarding the city’s harbor, stood in the way of British victory.
-British Admiral Alexander Cochrane and General Ross had a simple plan—pound Fort McHenry from ships anchored in the bay, and send in troops by land to surround and take the fort.
+The British then turned northward to Baltimore.
+Only Fort McHenry, guarding the city’s harbor, stood in the way of the British victory.
+British Admiral Alexander Cochrane and Major-General Robert Ross had a simple plan: pound Fort McHenry from ships anchored in the bay, and send in troops by land to surround and take the fort.
 Then the British could clear out the defenders.

 This is a transcript from the video series Experiencing America: A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.